2016 Richmond Park by-election: Campaign

 Nick Clegg, the former Liberal Democrat leader and Deputy Prime Minister, launched Olney's campaign on 31 October/1 November, stressing the party's opposition to Heathrow.
 He also argued that the Brexit decision, that Goldsmith supported, led to the decision to support Heathrow expansion.

 Labour candidate Christian Wolmar attracted attention for a proposal to ban toilet paper, moving instead to the "hands-free spray toilet" popular in Asia.

 An analysis by the King's Fund revealed that the south-west London National Health Service sustainability and transformation plan (STP) is considering cutting acute services at one of five hospitals, including Kingston Hospital, local to the constituency.
 The Liberal Democrats used this in campaigning to criticise the Conservative government.

 Olney was also endorsed by the More United campaign group.

 In the final weekend of the campaign, the Liberal Democrats released internal polling putting Goldsmith on 46.7%, the Liberal Democrats on 43.3% and Labour on 9.5%.
 These figures were disputed: one Conservative MP, Kit Malthouse, a former deputy mayor of London, agreed the election was very close, but the Conservative leader of Richmond Council and Goldsmith ally, Lord True, predicted Goldsmith would do much better.

 In the final week of the campaign, Green Party co-leader Caroline Lucas campaigned for Olney, while some other local Green Party members were backing Wolmar instead.
 Musician and poverty campaigner Bob Geldof also came to the constituency to campaign for Olney.
 On 30 November, both Olney's and Goldsmith's campaign described the election as close, with the Liberal Democrats' internal polling putting them on 47.2% to Goldsmith's 45.8%.

 During the 2017 general election campaign, it emerged that the Greens had been offered £250,000 to not stand in the by-election, although the party did not take up the offer and denied it had influenced their decision.

 Opinion polling

 Before close of nominations

 This poll was conducted before nominations for the by-election closed and therefore includes two parties that opted not to stand: the Greens, who supported Sarah Olney, the Liberal Democrat candidate, and UKIP, who supported Zac Goldsmith.

 Following close of nominations

 After the close of nominations, the only opinion polls released publicly were internal polls commissioned by the Liberal Democrats and shared with The Guardian.

 Result

 This was the first time the Liberal Democrats had gained a seat in a House of Commons by-election since the 2006 Dunfermline and West Fife by-election, and their first gain from the Conservatives since the 2000 Romsey by-election.
 It was also the largest increase in vote share they had obtained in a by-election since the 1993 Christchurch by-election.

-Six months later, Zac Goldsmith regained the seat in the 2017 general election.
+Six months later, Zac Goldsmith regained the seat in the 2017 general election by 45 votes.
+Olney would again defeat Goldsmith in the 2019 general election.